 In sum, consultation requires sufficiently-mandated government officials to enter into good faith negotiations with Indigenous peoples based on flexible proposals, to carefully listen and respond to concerns, and to be open to changing their plans.

 And then there are the projects that require more than consultation.

 The consultation requirements described above apply to First Nations with Aboriginal rights not yet recognized by government.
 For First Nations with recognized rights, including treaty First Nations, governments may have to do more than consult.
 They may have to justify any infringement of those rights.
 This can be thought of as 'consultation plus.'

-When justification is required, in addition to the duty to consult, governments must demonstrate that the project contributes to a compelling and substantial objective consistent with their fiduciary duty to Aboriginal people.
+When justification is required, in addition to the duty to consult, governments must demonstrate that the project contributes to a compelling and substantial objective consistent with their fiduciary duty to Indigenous Peoples.
 This is much more than deciding the project is in the public interest.
-The project must be necessary, it must be designed to minimally affect Aboriginal rights and the benefits for the general public cannot be outweighed by the adverse effects on First Nations.
+To meet the justification test, governments must demonstrate that the project is designed to minimally affect Aboriginal rights, and that the governments’ broader public goal in respect of the project advances the overarching objective of reconciliation.